A Dallas Cowboys football blog

 We’ve mentioned before that Elliott would have to accept a huge pay cut to play anywhere this year.
 Even his former running backs coach said as much.

-Videos like this do little to convince general managers shopping for a in that Elliott is back to his 2016-2019 form.
+Videos like this do little to convince general managers shopping for a running back in free agency that Elliott is back to his 2016-2019 form.

 Workout Videos Don’t Pad The Resume